AbbyZhai/Container-Vessel-Port-Dwell-Time-Prediction-Project/README.md

 <img src="Images/predict_error_bar_chart.png" alt="predict_error_bar_chart" width="800"/>
 <!-- ![predict_error_bar_chart](Images/predict_error_bar_chart.png) -->

 Around 64% of errors are within plus or minus 1 day, while around 72% of errors are within plus or minus 2 days, and 82% are within plus or minus 3 days (Chart above).
-For the downstream logistic service providers in preparing containers pickup, this range of error sounds acceptable.
+For the downstream logistic service providers in preparing container pickup, this range of error sounds acceptable.

 ## Further Analysis